alvr-org/ALVR/wiki/Installation-guide.md

 ### Other

 * Install FFmpeg with VAAPI/NVENC + DRM + Vulkan + x264/x265 support.
-You can use this [ppa:savoury1/ffmpeg5](https://launchpad.net/~savoury1/+archive/ubuntu/ffmpeg5) under Ubuntu, or download `alvr_server_portable.tar.gz` which has ffmpeg bundled.
+You can use this [ppa:savoury1/ffmpeg5](https://launchpad.net/~savoury1/+archive/ubuntu/ffmpeg5) under Ubuntu, or download `alvr_streamer_portable.tar.gz` which has ffmpeg bundled.
 * Install SteamVR, **launch it once** then close it.
-* Download `alvr_server_linux(_portable).tar.gz` from the release [download page](https://github.com/alvr-org/ALVR/releases/latest).
+* Download `alvr_streamer_linux(_portable).tar.gz` from the release [download page](https://github.com/alvr-org/ALVR/releases/latest).
 * Run `bin/alvr_launcher`

-If you do not install the correct version of FFmpeg systemwide, a common problem is the server crashing or failing to show images on the headset because SteamVR loads the wrong version of FFmpeg.
+If you do not install the correct version of FFmpeg systemwide, a common problem is the streamer crashing or failing to show images on the headset because SteamVR loads the wrong version of FFmpeg.

 ### Audio Setup